alexmacarthur/wp-complete-open-graph/README.md

 * Preserve HTML entities in generated content.
 * Default to `large` image sizes for images uploaded before plugin was installed.

+#### 3.0.1
+* Fix bug which was causing the failure to properly decode all quotation marks.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.